dwwatson1/stock-analysis/README.md

 ### Advantages and Disadvantages of Refactoring Code

+Refactoring code is advantageous because it can take the same output and make the process more neat and efficient.
+By neat, I mean formatted and organized in a series of steps.
+This allows me (or even Steve) to look at the code and understand the process.
+This is helpful for a VBA novice like me.
+I'm still trying to wrap my head around the logic of each step, but because I'm process-oriented, the organization keeps me on track.

+The disadvantages to refactoring code is that it can be time consuming to create and at times, you may have no idea how long it'll take you to complete the process.
+The refactoring process could end up getting you stuck or breaking the code.
+Given how complex the code is, it can be overwhelming debug things, especially for someone like me who is just learning VBA.

 ### Advantages and Disadvantages of Refactoring Code from this 'Analysis of Green Energy Stock Data'

+I learned a lot by going through the process refactoring code from my Analysis of Green Energy Stock Data.
+By creating an organized, step-by-step, guide within the refactored code, the logic of the individual pieces of code started to click with me.
+The cohesiveness